 Currently under construction, the Orphans Village will mainstream orphans, widows, the disabled and elderly communities without proper care and attention in the Ekklesia Oromia Bojjii Elderly and Orphan Village, located in Western Oromia at Billa Town.

-Based in the United States of America, Ekklesia Oromia is a non-profit Christian organization registered with the Minnesota Secretary of State in Minnesota statutes, chapter 317A USA.
+Based in the United States of America, Ekklesia Oromia is a 501© (3) non-profit organization.
 Ekklesia Oromia has a holistic mission to meet the physical, emotional and spiritual needs of the vulnerable communities in Bojjii Western Oromia and surrounding communities.
 The organization seeks to serve orphans, widows, the disabled and elderly by identifying potential relationships and establishing partnerships with faith-based organizations locally and internationally.